-The puzzle of dark matter conference takes place 29-31 October 2018 at DESY.
+The puzzle of dark matter conference takes place 29-31 October 2018 in the auditorum at DESY.
 The conference is meant to bring together theorists and experimentalists of all collaborations in the field of particle and astroparticle physics searching for dark matter.
 More than presenting the latest results of the searches, we hope to foster collaboration and identify areas for future cooperation and development to enhance future searches at both collider and non-collider based experiments.

 Our keynote speakers are some of the leading experts in various areas of the field: